Olical/vim-scheme/README.md

 # vim-scheme

+## Deprecation!

+Hello, intrepid Lisper!
+You've stumbled into a project I started around 2018 which has since been completely superseded!

+You should use [Conjure](https://github.com/Olical/conjure) instead, it's the descendent of this project and is _far_ more advanced.
+It (at the time of writing) has support for the following languages with more to come:

+ * Clojure + ClojureScript
+ * Fennel
+ * Janet
+ * Hy
+ * MIT Scheme
+ * Guile
+ * Racket

+It's built in Fennel, a Lisp compiled to Lua, using [Aniseed](https://github.com/Olical/aniseed) and it's actively maintained.
+I promise that Conjure's UX will make working with MIT Scheme so much more pleasant.

+If that hasn't convinced you, please do continue to read, this plugin still works (I think), but I think you'll love Conjure.

+Regardless, have a great day!

+@Olical

+## Introduction

 > Warning: Currently depends on [vim-sexp][] for selecting forms.

 This plugin allows you to evaluate [Scheme][] from within your buffer.
 It delegates evaluation to an [mit-scheme][] REPL started by a Vim/Neovim `:terminal` command.